Return to Campus FAQ

 How can I defer?

-To defer, you must send an email to firstname.lastname@example.org and indicate whether you wish to defer to either the Spring ’21 or Fall ‘21.
+To defer, you must send an email to email@example.com .
 You may defer admission for no more than two consecutive semesters.

 During the deferral period, you may take no more than 12 college credits.
 Students who take more than 12 college credits will be required to reapply as a transfer student.